wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/5-exercise.md

 Your organization has provisioned and configured a Power Apps portal.
 You would like to start modifying the portal navigation to provide quick access to frequently used information.

-### High level steps
+### High-level steps

 To be able to modify portal navigation to suit organizational requirements, you need to complete the following tasks.

 - Use the Portal Management app to modify the existing *Secondary Navigation* web link set to include existing web pages and an external link.
 - Create new page using the Portal Studio.
-- Add a two column component to the new page.
+- Add a two-column component to the new page.
 - Modify the page source code to reference the secondary navigation.

 ### Detailed steps